agile-ts/documentation/docs/Interfaces.md

 #### `storageKeys`

-`key/name` of Storage Interfaces in which the State value will be persisted.
+`Key/Name` of the [Storage/s](./packages/core/features/storage/Introduction.md) in which the State value should be persisted.
 ```ts
 MY_STATE.persist(); // Stores value in default Storage
 MY_STATE.persist({storageKeys: ['myCustomStorrage']}); // Stores value in 'myCustomStorrage'
 ```
-If no specific Storage key got passed, the value will be stored in the default Storage.
+If no specific Storage has been defined, the State value will be persisted into the [default Storage](./packages/core/features/storage/PersistingData.md#-default-storage).

 | Type                       | Default            | Required |
 |----------------------------|--------------------|----------|